nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 The license for a whole dataset should be specified in dcterms:license or schema:license (with Europeana supported licenses' URIs)

 # Examples
-This section contains illustrative examples of
+This section contains illustrative examples of RDF descriptions of datasets, prepared accordingly to the requirements of Europeana.
 ## Example of a dataset available via a downloadable distribution
 The next example contains a RDF description of a dataset available via a downloadable distribution.
 In this example, the DCAT vocabulary is used.